cognition-mental-health/cognition-mental-health.github.io/_posts/2024-12-20-hiringpostdoc.md

 comments: false
 ---

+*Please note that applications for this role have now closed.*

 The lab recently received an <a href="https://acmedsci.ac.uk/more/news/66m-springboard-emerging-research-leaders">Academy of Medical Sciences Springboard Award</a> to investigate the relationship between feelings of control, self-efficacy and eating disorder symptoms.
 As part of this grant, <a href="https://jobs.york.ac.uk/vacancy/research-associate-574672.html">we are hiring a postdoc!</a>

 <h1>Department</h1>